narensrini/gsPlayer/README.md

 gsPlayer
 ========

-A simple plugin for Grooveshark
+A minimalistic plugin for Grooveshark
 ----
-Indicates easily-accessible information about song that is currently playing
+Provides keyboard shortcuts and easy control of Grooveshark without having to constantly switch tabs.